olsonbg/TracedNeighbors/README.md

 ### Third Table

 The Third table combines all files as in table two, and also all the 'Atoms in chain' columns for a complete nearest neighbor table.
-The third table output from the example data above is shown below, in table format for easy viewing.
+The third table output from the [example data](#data-file-format) is shown below, in table format for easy viewing.

 ####Combining all files and Chains: